JnyJny/StatusThing/README.md

 - { "spin[cw]":0|1,
     "spinccw":0|1,
     "throb":0|1,
+    "bounce":0|1,
+    "shake":0|1,
+    "flip[y]":0|1,
+    "flipX":0|1,
+    "wobble":0|1,
+    "blink":0|1
+    "enbiggen":0|1,
+    "stretch":0|1 }
-    "blink":0|1 }
+}
 ```

-All of these animations can be sent in the dictionaries for "foreground", "background" and "symbol".
+All of these animations can be sent in the dictionaries for "foreground", "background" and "text".
 Send a value of 1 to active the animation and a zero to deactivate it.
-Animations stop when the status bar icon is right clicked.
+All animations stop when the status bar icon is right clicked.